VictoriaRe/aTrain_to_TextGrid/README.md

 This will open Jupyter Notebook in your default web browser.
 Choose this file that you have downloaded from GitHub.

 You are now ready to run the code!

+---

+## Questions?
+Please, contact [Victoria Reshetnikova](https://www.linkedin.com/in/victoria-reshetnikova-8227b9177/) if you have any questions or encounter issues running the code.